 Erasmus Primary School has a comprehensive Arts curriculum.
 Visual art is recognised as an essential part of the curriculum and we work to build and develop the skills and artistic talent of every child.
 In addition, all children participate in needlework and woodwork classes during their time at Erasmus.

-The school has a vibrant and engaging performing arts programme including music, drama and dance.
+The curriculum also includes music, drama and dance.
 We coordinate regular performances and celebrations throughout the year to provide the opportunity for children to demonstrate their skills and become comfortable sharing their skills with an audience.

 Music is integral to the fabric of Erasmus Primary School.
 Our specialist music teachers are trained to provide a solid musical foundation.
 We focus on nurturing a love of music, developing understanding, providing experience in musical literacy and instrument playing, and introducing great composers and various musical styles.

 We have a dedicated music room, practice rooms and pianos, including a grand piano.

 Singing is a major aspect of the programme with children singing together regularly.
 We believe that singing is a vital component in the development of children.
 It fosters generosity, improves posture and vocal enunciation, nourishes the emotional side of our being, and develops the capacity to listen.

 Children learn songs of praise from a variety of religious traditions that are spiritually uplifting.
 Singing this kind of fine material helps to bring harmony to the soul.
 It enables the children to experience a strong sense of unity, which comes from celebrating a shared recognition of the underlying universality of all traditions.
 A range of other song material is introduced, including the National Anthem that is sung at the beginning of each week.

 The classroom music programme includes the Kodaly method for junior students, and all children learn recorder from Year 3.
 Qualified and experienced teachers and professional musicians provide private lessons in piano, violin and flute.